groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-02-01-developing-firefox-add-ons-with-the-add-on-builder-and-sdk/index.md

 url: /2013/02/01/developing-firefox-add-ons-with-the-add-on-builder-and-sdk/
 author: 'Derek Hyland'
 summary: ''
-tags: ['document upload', 'GroupDocs Viewer', 'GroupDocs Viewer Plugin', 'online document viewer', 'View documents online', 'zArchive']
+tags: ['document upload', 'GroupDocs Viewer Plugin', 'online document viewer', 'View documents online', 'zArchive']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 This article explains the basics of creating an add-on for FireFox using the FireFox Add-on Builder and Add-on SDK.
 [Read more about them on the Mozilla website](https://addons.mozilla.org/en-US/developers/builder).
 As an example, I’ll use the GroupDocs add-on.
 (You can [download the source code from Github](https://github.com/liosha2007/groupdocs-firefox-viewer-source).)
 It's an advanced extension so I’ll focus on the basics and highlight a couple of interesting aspects communication between scripts.
 I'll mainly look at the add-on folders **data** and **lib** in the **/resources/groupdocsviewer/** folder.